canaria10/intelora.core/README.md

 - [Weather Skill API, OpenWeatherMap](http://openweathermap.org/api)
 - [Wolfram-Alpha Skill](http://products.wolframalpha.com/api/)

-These are the keys currently in use in Mycroft Core.
+These are the keys currently in use in Intelora.

 ## Configuration